World of Warcraft: Ongoing gameplay

 World of Warcraft contains a variety of mechanisms for player versus player (PvP) play.
 Players on player versus environment (PvE) servers can opt to toggle "War Mode" themselves, making themselves attackable to players of the opposite faction.
 Depending on the mode of the realm, PvP combat between members of opposing factions is possible at almost any time or location in the game world—the only exception being the starting zones, where the PvP "flag" must be enabled by the player wishing to fight against players of the opposite faction.
 PvE (called normal or RP) servers, by contrast, allow a player to choose whether or not to engage in combat against other players.
 On both server types, there are special areas of the world where free-for-all combat is permitted.
 Battlegrounds, for example, are similar to dungeons: only a set number of characters can enter a single battleground, but additional copies of the battleground can be made to accommodate additional players.
 Each battleground has a set objective, such as capturing a flag or defeating an opposing general, that must be completed to win the battleground.
 Competing in battlegrounds rewards the character with tokens and honor points that can be used to buy armor, weapons, and other general items that can aid a player in many areas of the game.
 Winning a battleground awards more honor and tokens than losing.
 In addition, players also earn honor when they or nearby teammates kill players in a battleground.

+Some of the challenges in World of Warcraft require players to group together to complete them.
+These usually take place in dungeons—also known as "instances"—that a group of characters can enter together.
+The term "instance" comes from each group or party having a separate copy, or instance, of the dungeon, complete with their own enemies to defeat and their own treasure or rewards.
+This allows a group to explore areas and complete quests without others interfering.
+Dungeons are spread over the game world and are designed for characters of varying progression.
+A typical dungeon will allow up to five characters to enter as part of a group.
+Some dungeons require more players to group together and form a "raid" of up to forty players to face some of the most difficult challenges.
+An unofficial community-driven event has developed from raids: the Race to World First (RWF), in which guilds race to be the first to defeat every boss in a new raid on Mythic difficulty, the hardest difficulty level the game offers for dungeons and raids.
+Among the indicators of how widely followed Races to World First are include Esports organization Team Liquid sponsoring a guild based in North America that has won multiple such events.